In a hurry? If you want to get started buying or trading bullion right now, here are options available in to consider:

 Bullion trading platforms aren’t dealers per se, but they allow precious metals buyers to access professional bullion dealers via their platforms.

-- Storage vaults so that you can store your bullion securely and then withdraw it whenever you like.
+- Storage vaults so that you can store your bullion with additional security and withdraw it whenever you like.

 - Bank vault level security on your stored bullion.

 - 24/7 access to buyers and sellers.

 - Active traders have the opportunity to achieve a negative cost per trade by earning the spread.

 When your local coin dealer or national mint doesn’t have the products you want or the prices you’d like, an online dealer can fill the gap.
 These three companies are good places to start.